 The tools can also provide information that may otherwise take many hours to gather on your own.
 They may display information in unique and helpful ways that make it easier to see what’s going on in the investment world.

-Why shouldn’t you use investing tools and resources?
+Who shouldn’t use the best investing tools and resources?

 That doesn’t mean all investing tools and resources are bad, though.
-Index investors may learn a lot from reading books about index investing or using a robo-advisor that uses smart tax strategies to attempt to increase overall returns.
+Index investors may appreciate reading books about index investing or using a robo-advisor that uses smart tax strategies to attempt to increase overall returns.

-The key is finding the investing tools that help you become a better investor based on the type of investing you want to do.
+The key is finding the investing tools that help you become a better investor based on the type of investing you want to do, so some of these we recommend as best investing tools and resources may not be best for you.

 Most important features of investing tools and resources